Naourr/Naourr/README.md

 # Notes
 Currently:

 - Im done with html css and js for now.
-Wanna move on to python next, for college.
+Starting python now yay
 - So nevermind trying react, tailwind, and sass.
 - Still gotta try touch typing soon.
 - Ive recorded some guitar riffs i learned.
 Its not perfect but good enough yipe